MozzieBytes/nix-flake-demo/README.md

 For nix, the multi-user install is recommended.
 You can find guides on how to install nix on your system [here](https://nixos.org/download/)

-To use nix flakes you will also need to enabled the `nix-command` and `nix-flakes` experimental features.
+To use nix flakes you will also need to enable the `nix-command` and `nix-flakes` experimental features.

 For most installations this can be done by pasting the following code in a `nix.conf` file at `~/.config/nix/nix.conf`